5 Best Dedicated Server Hosting Companies

 Server Extensions & Account Extras

-Server extensions refer to programming languages, database frameworks, and email services that are added to the LAMP/WAMP stack for custom development requirements, feature enhancement, or better system performance at scale.
-Server extension requirements are some of the most important reasons that developers building web and mobile applications use dedicated servers, with the other being the need to support higher levels of web traffic in production.
+Server extensions refer to programming languages, database frameworks, and third-party utilities that are added to the LAMP/WAMP stack for custom development requirements, feature enhancement, or better system performance at scale.
+Server extension requirements are some of the most important reasons that developers building web and mobile applications choose to use dedicated servers, with the other being the need to support higher levels of web traffic in production.
 It is important to plan ahead and choose hardware configurations that include the physical resources like RAM, CPU cores, and SSD storage that are needed to support the development requirements under unexpected strain, as well as to plan for variance in rates of web traffic, in order to host a popular business website or mobile application effectively.
-NGINX, Varnish Cache, Memcached, HHVM, and other cloud load balancing or page caching extensions, or programming language run-time utilities can all be used to dramatically improve web server performance for high traffic production sites.
+NGINX, Varnish Cache, Memcached, HHVM, and other cloud load balancing, page caching extensions, or programming language run-time utilities can all be used to dramatically improve web server performance for high traffic production websites.
 All of these solutions will require an experienced systems administrator and web development team to manage effectively, although managed Platform-as-a-Service products can save a lot of time and money.

 In making a decision between web hosting companies, the quality of customer service and level of technical support provided by the data center staff is considered one of the main differentials that can be used to choose between similarly priced options.
-Many companies now offer a certain amount of “1 on 1” time with the in-house systems administrators in a data center who will manage the actual installation of software and configuration of contracted web server hardware according to the business requirements exactly.
+Many companies now offer a certain amount of “1 on 1” time with in-house systems administrators in a data center who will manage the actual installation of software and configuration of contracted web server hardware according to the business requirements exactly.
 While this may not always be necessary for experienced users in systems administration, it can be helpful in getting complex projects up and running on new hardware in the cloud more quickly, or with fine tuning web servers for performance.
 Also, it is very helpful for developers when the web hosting company provides quick turn-around on support requests rather than canned email replies.
-Similarly, it can waste a lot of time if a company’s support telephone always requires a long wait to talk to a customer service agent.
-It pays to search out specialists in the field who can assist particularly with platform specific issues with expert, trained staff who are friendly, courteous, highly trained in web development issues, and helpful in solving problems.
+Similarly, businesses can waste a lot of time if a company's support telephone lines always require a long wait on hold to talk to a customer service agent.
+It pays to search out specialists in the field who can assist particularly with platform specific issues through expert staff who are friendly, courteous, highly trained in web development issues, and helpful in solving problems.
 Many times, large web hosting companies provide worse technical support than smaller, start-up managed hosts who specialize in platform development.
+It can pay to research review sites on a company's brand identity to see what kind of experiences with a webhost's helpdesk have been reported by other users before committing to a long-term contract on a dedicated server plan.

-In summary, the data center and server architecture issues are the most important factors to consider when choosing a long-term dedicated server web hosting plan.
-The data center should have a Tier-1 internet backbone connection and provide the latest server hardware at an industry competitive price.
-Website owners and IT departments making planning decisions around a dedicated server plan for high traffic applications will have custom requirements that need to be confirmed with the web development team.
-An experienced systems administrator is essential to managing a dedicated server account effectively, not only for the operating system installation and server extension configuration, but also for the day to day security maintenance of the environment.
+Web publishers, start-ups, popular mobile applications, and IT departments making purchasing decisions around a dedicated server plan for high traffic support will all have different custom requirements that need to be confirmed with the programming and development team.
+An experienced systems administrator is essential to managing a dedicated server account effectively, not only for the operating system installation and server extension configuration, but also for the day to day security and maintenance of the environment.
 Alternatively, site owners upgrading from VPS or shared hosting to a dedicated server can choose a managed platform where web security, system upgrades, and hardware configuration are all managed remotely by experienced technicians.
 Website owners should search for elite server performance at the lowest rates and avoid special promotional offers in favor of data center excellence.
 New innovation in cloud hosting may soon make dedicated server plans obsolete, and better/cheaper options are often available on VPS plans with more resource allocation, so it is important to consider how to keep online business operations up to date in a rapidly changing and perpetually innovating web hosting industry.